Alevism: Demographics

 Most Alevi live in Turkey, where they are a minority and Sunni Muslims the majority.
-The size of the Alevi population is likewise disputed, but most estimates place them somewhere between 5 and 10 million people or about 10% of the population.
-Estimates of the percentage of Turkey's population that are Alevi range between 4% and 15%.
+The size of the Alevi population is likewise disputed, but most estimates place them somewhere between 4% and 15%.
 Scattered minorities live in the Balkans, the Caucasus, Cyprus, Greece, Iran and the diaspora such as Germany and France.
 In the 2021 United Kingdom census, Alevism was discovered to be the eighth largest religion in England and Wales, after Christianity, Islam, Hinduism, Sikhism, Buddhism, Judaism and Paganism.

 Different estimations exist on the ethnic composition of the Alevi population.
-Although Turks are probably the largest ethnic group among Alevis considering their historical towns and cities.
-While Dressler stated in 2008 that about a third of the Alevi population is Kurdish, Hamza Aksüt argued that the majority is Kurdish when all groups he considers as Alevis, such as the Yarsanis, are counted.
+Ethnic Turks are thought to be the largest ethnic group among Alevis, while Dressler stated in 2008 that about a third of the Alevi population is Kurdish, Hamza Aksüt argued that the majority is Kurdish when all groups he considers as Alevis, such as the Yarsanis, are counted.

-Most Alevis are probably of Kizilbash or Bektashi origin.
-The Alevis (Kizilbash) are traditionally predominantly rural and acquire identity through the family.
-According to the AABF (German Federation of Alevi Associations), in Kizilbash Alevism, it is sufficient for a person to be considered an Alevi if their mother or father are Alevi.
-Bektashis, however, are predominantly urban, and formally claim that membership is open to any Muslim.
-The groups are separately organized, but subscribe to "virtually the same system of beliefs".

 Population estimates

 The Alevi population has been estimated as follows: